 Psychiatric problems are also common.

-and sometimes even just the idea of – of taking part in a drug regimen is quite off-putting to these patients
+even just the idea of taking part in a drug regimen is quite off putting to these patients.

-The vitamin B6 maybe the cause of the suicidal risk that we're talking about before
+The vitamin B6 maybe the cause of the suicide risk that we were talking about before

 So when I put vitamin B6 as a different category,